Last Updated on September 26, 2022

 Research has shown mulberry tree leaves to be high in antioxidants, which can help reduce oxidative stress, a condition linked to many chronic diseases.
 Studies have found that extracts of mulberry leaves exhibit anti-inflammatory effects in mice.

 2. MULBERRY TREE LEAF MAY PROVIDE PAIN RELIEF

 Used as a pain reliever in Brazilian folk medicine, mulberry tree leaves demonstrated pain-relieving effects in a study using mice.

-3. MULBERRY TREE LEAVES MAY BENEFIT BLOOD SUGAR AND METABOLISM
+3. MULBERRY TREE LEAF MAY BENEFIT BLOOD SUGAR AND METABOLISM

 One study also found that animals fed mulberry leaves showed improvement in liver and kidney function.

-4. MULBERRY TREE LEAF MAY HELP CHOLESTEROL AND VASCULAR HEALTH
+4. MULBERRY LEAF MAY HELP CHOLESTEROL AND VASCULAR HEALTH

 Mulberry tree leaves appear to have a positive impact on cholesterol and protect against atherosclerosis, according to a study of rabbits fed a high cholesterol diet.

 5. MULBERRY TREE LEAVES CONTAIN COMPOUNDS THAT MAY INHIBIT CANCER

 Mulberry tree leaf’s antioxidants are among the many undergoing investigation for their use in fighting cancer.
 An in vitro study of white mulberry leaf extract found it inhibited human cancer cells.